slombard2011/dmoj-site-docker/README.md

 docker exec dmoj-mysql mysql -uroot -pdmoj --execute="GRANT ALL PRIVILEGES ON dmoj.* to 'dmoj'@'%' IDENTIFIED BY 'dmoj';"

+Setup uwsgi, ctrl+c it out once worker have spawned like said in the dmoj doc :

+docker exec dmoj-site uwsgi --ini /uwsgi/uwsgi.ini

 Does the last conf :

 docker exec dmoj-site sh start.sh